Brainiac 5: "Five Year Gap"

 Five years after the end of the "Magic Wars", things had radically changed for the heroes, most notably the disbanding of the Legion and an ongoing war with the Khund empire, which had resulted in Earth's government (Earthgov) signing a deal with the Dominators.
 When Legion of Super-Heroes vol. 4 began, Brainiac 5 was dedicated to finding a cure to the Validus Plague, which had crippled Garth Ranzz.

 Brainiac 5 joins the other Legionnaires in searching for the space pirate Roxxas, and is present when the team officially reforms.
 The reassembled Legion repels a Khund invasion fleet, and confronted Darkseid, but shortly thereafter, was swept into the war against Earthgov and the Dominators.
 During the Dominators' subjugation of Earth, the members of their highly classified "Batch SW6" escape captivity.
-Originally, Batch SW6 appear to be to be a group of teenage Legionnaire clones, created from samples apparently taken just prior to Ferro Lad's death at the hands of the Sun-Eater.
+Originally, Batch SW6 appear to be a group of teenage Legionnaire clones, created from samples apparently taken just prior to Ferro Lad's death at the hands of the Sun-Eater.
 Later, they are revealed to be time-paradox duplicates, every bit as legitimate as their older counterparts.

 Not long after the destruction of Earth, Brainiac 5 discovers that the timestream is unstable and that the Legion's history is in a state of constant flux.
 This was the first indication of Zero Hour, the event that would lead to the Legion's history being rebooted.
 During a battle with Glorith, a time-warping sorceress, Brainiac 5 is rapidly aged into a weathered, enfeebled older man.
 When the Legion is forced to go on the run as fugitives after being framed by Universo and the Khunds, Brainiac 5 utilizes a high-tech combat suit to protect his body.

 During Zero Hour, Brainiac 5 and his SW6 counterpart redouble their efforts to save the timestream and reality as the 30th century knew it.
 However, they are unable to save themselves from being swallowed up by temporal entropy, and their timeline is rebooted.